changeworld/azure-docs.ja-jp/articles/mobile-engagement/mobile-engagement-unity-roll-a-ball.md

-<properties
+---
-    pageTitle="Unity Roll a Ball tutorial"
+title: Unity Roll a Ball tutorial
-    description="Steps to create the classic Unity Roll a Ball game which is a pre-requisite for all Mobile Engagement Unity tutorials" services="mobile-engagement"
+description: Steps to create the classic Unity Roll a Ball game which is a pre-requisite for all Mobile Engagement Unity tutorials
-    documentationCenter="mobile"
-    authors="piyushjo"
-    manager="erikre"
-    editor="" />

-<tags
-    ms.service="mobile-engagement"
-    ms.workload="mobile"
-    ms.tgt_pltfrm="na"
-    ms.devlang="dotnet"
-    ms.topic="article"
-    ms.date="08/19/2016"
-    ms.author="piyushjo" />
+services: mobile-engagement
+documentationcenter: mobile
+author: piyushjo
+manager: erikre
+editor: ''

+ms.service: mobile-engagement
+ms.workload: mobile
+ms.tgt_pltfrm: na
+ms.devlang: dotnet
+ms.topic: article
+ms.date: 08/19/2016
+ms.author: piyushjo

+---
-#<a name="<a-id="unity-roll-a-ball"></a>create-unity-roll-a-ball-game"></a><a id="unity-roll-a-ball"></a>Create Unity Roll a Ball game
+# <a name="<a-id="unity-roll-a-ball"></a>create-unity-roll-a-ball-game"></a><a id="unity-roll-a-ball"></a>Create Unity Roll a Ball game
 This tutorial walks through the main steps for a slightly modified [Unity Roll a Ball tutorial](http://unity3d.com/learn/tutorials/projects/roll-ball-tutorial).
 This sample game consists of a spherical 'player' object which is controlled by the app user and the objective of the game is to 'collect' collectible objects by colliding the player object with these collectible objects.
 This assumes basic familiarity with Unity editor environment.
 If you run into any issues then you should refer to the full tutorial.

 ### <a name="setting-up-the-game"></a>Setting up the game
 The steps below are from the [Unity tutorial](https://unity3d.com/learn/tutorials/projects/roll-a-ball/set-up?playlist=17141)

 1. Open **Unity Editor** and click **New**.

     ![][51]
 2. Provide a **Project name** & **Location**, select **3D** and click **Create project**.

     ![][52]
 3. Save the default scene just created as part of the new project as with the name **MiniGame** within a new **\_Scenes** folder under **Assets** folder:

     ![][53]
 4. Create a **3D Object -> Plane** as the playing field and rename this plane object as **Ground**

     ![][1]
 5. Reset the transform component for this **Ground** object so that it is at the Origin.

     ![][3]
 6. Uncheck **Show Grid** from **Gizmos menu** for the **Ground** object.

     ![][4]
 7. Update the **Scale** component for the **Ground** object to be [X = 2,Y = 1, Z = 2].

     ![][5]
 8. Add a new **3D Object -> Sphere** to the project and rename this sphere object as **Player**.

     ![][6]
 9. Select the **Player** object and click **Reset Transform** similar to the Plane object.
 10. Update **Transform -> Position -> Y Coordinate** component for the Player Y as 0.5.

     ![][7]
 11. Create a new folder called **Materials** in the project where we will create the material to color the player.
 12. Create a new **Material** called **Background** in this folder.

     ![][8]
 13. Update the color of the material by updating the **Albedo** property of it.
 You can select the RGB values of [0,32,64].

     ![][9]
 14. Drag this material into the scene view to apply color to the **Ground** object.

     ![][10]

-17. Finally update the **Transform -> Rotation -> Y** to 60 on the Directional Light object for clarity.
+15. Finally update the **Transform -> Rotation -> Y** to 60 on the Directional Light object for clarity.

     ![][12]

 ### <a name="moving-the-player"></a>Moving the player
 The steps below are from the [Unity tutorial](https://unity3d.com/learn/tutorials/projects/roll-a-ball/moving-the-player?playlist=17141)

 1. Add a **RigidBody** component to the **Player** object.

     ![][13]
 2. Create a new folder called **Scripts** in the Project.
 3. Click **Add Component-> New Script -> C# Script**.
 Name it **PlayerController**, and click **Create and Add**.
 This will create and attach a script to the Player object.

     ![][14]

-5. Move this script under the **Scripts** folder in the project.
+4. Move this script under the **Scripts** folder in the project.

-6. Open the script for editing in your favorite script editor, update the script code with the following code and save it.
+5. Open the script for editing in your favorite script editor, update the script code with the following code and save it.

         using UnityEngine;
         using System.Collections;

         public class PlayerController : MonoBehaviour
         {
             public float speed;